Dual Degree Programs

 Joint Degree Program

-The Master of Arts in Public Policy is a joint venture of Liberty University School of Law and Liberty University’s Helms School of Government.
-This program provides graduate level training pointedly designed to "impact the world" by training Christ-centered statesmen, leaders, scholars and policy makers.
+The Master of Arts in Public Policy provides graduate level training designed to impact the world by training Christ-centered statesmen, leaders, scholars and policy makers.
 The MAPP professors are statesmen, leaders and policy makers who embody a Christ-centered philosophy and are committed to teach students how to effectively shape policy in governmental, legislative, political, communications, managerial, academic, and international relations areas.

 The M.A. in Public Policy will be offered entirely online with a few optional residential intensive sessions typically during times when the law school is not in session, such as during the breaks or summer months.